-The purpose of the CSTC is to ensure adequate governance and understanding of, and ownership for the processes and documentation pertaining to BNY Mellon SA/NV's capital requirements (economic, regulatory, adequacy and allocation), risk economic capital model methodologies and stress testing.
-This is achieved in accordance, where applicable, with the ICAAP governance, BNY Mellon SA/NV Stress Testing policies and Framework whilst taking into consideration the Group's over-arching capital, profit and strategic plans.
+The purpose of the CSTC is to ensure adequate governance and understanding of, and ownership for the processes and documentation pertaining to, BNY Mellon SA/NV's capital requirements (economic, regulatory, adequacy and allocation), the risk economic capital model methodologies and stress testing.
+This is achieved in accordance, where applicable, with the ICAAP governance, BNY Mellon SA/NV Stress Testing policies and framework whilst taking into consideration the Group's over-arching capital, profit and strategic plans.

-The CSTC is an empowered decision making body under authority delegated by BNY Mellon SA/NV Executive Committee and subject to corporate policy, legislation and external regulation
+The CSTC is an empowered decision making body under authority delegated by BNY Mellon SA/NV ExCo and subject to corporate policy, legislation and external regulation.

-Asset and Liability Committee ('ALCO')
+Credit Risk Oversight Committee ('CROC')